Negligence/product-preview-card/README.md

 ### What I learned

-I learned to tweak and rename the design containers in figma for to make it easier to translate it to html code structure.
+I learned to tweak and rename the design containers in figma to make it easier to translate it to html code structure.

 ```html
 <article class="card grid">